lee2sman/everyday/README.md

 list of white noise sounds in my room
 239
 listed all the books i'm reading lately, why not. minimal non-theme again.
+240
+CSS Grid practice, inspired by Elliott Computer, to build an archive of today's fave archives and sites